Meet our experts

 Read more »

-Before joining the League in January 2022, Stump served as the Director of Conservation at the Marin Agricultural Land Trust (MALT).
-There, he directed the easement acquisition and stewardship programs, he provided strategic guidance on conservation priorities, and developed policy and funding models at local, state, and federal levels to support working land conservation and stewardship.
+Before joining the League in January 2022, Stump served as the director of conservation at the Marin Agricultural Land Trust (MALT).
+He directed their easement acquisition and stewardship programs, provided strategic guidance on conservation priorities, and developed policy and funding models at local, state, and federal levels to support land conservation and stewardship.
 His efforts at MALT contributed to the protection of 29 family farms and ranches, covering more than 16,250 acres.

-Stump’s career also includes significant roles at the American Land Conservancy where he handled some of the organization’s most complex land transactions, including protection of the Hearst Ranch, and the California Coastal Commission, where he was the Commission’s Legislative Liaison.
+Stump’s career also includes significant roles at the American Land Conservancy, where he handled some of the organization’s most complex land transactions—including protection of the Hearst Ranch—and at the California Coastal Commission, where he was the Commission’s legislative liaison.
 He has served on the board of the Marin Conservation League for six years, the Marin Carbon Project’s steering committee, and contributed to the Bay Area Critical Linkages Project, now part of the Conservation Lands Network.

 Deborah Zierten